timm/gold/README.md

 Along the way, other things are added in like:

-- encapsulation, inheritance, iterators
+- encapsulation (using the dots),
+- polymorphism and inheritance (using indirect functions),
-- unit tests
+- iterators and unit tests (using some built in fuctions)
-- document generation
+- document generation (using the `.md` files stores in a `docs` directory which can be used by, e.g. Jekyll).

 ## Citation